bloomberg/presto-accumulo/README.md

 # After cloning the repository:
 cd presto/

-# Clean up any archived Presto versions from your Maven repository -- we will be overwriting presto version 0.131
-rm -rf ~/.m2/repository/com/facebook/presto

 # Install patched presto into Maven repository (Best go get some coffee -- these'll take a while)
 mvn clean install -DskipTests